gOps132/Zyklon/notes/Thoughts.md

 practices as I can but I just don't have the time.
 I'll try to document the code later with doxygen, I know it's a bad idea, but it's my first real native application, come on.

+## 11/06/2020

+It's been a while since I made barely any progress at all...

+I need to learn not to sweat the small stuff, I know that this code should run on good performance but if I want to have any progress I need to go back to it later.

+I having some decisions on what my new API should be, maybe I should make it into some functional APII don't like overriding things.
+Mayben instead of that I should make things more explicit similar to the Vulkan graphics API where we have some struct context and passing it into some functions.
+I want the client to have the control to configure many aspects of this application.
+Maybe I should build something unique like a GUI engine that you need to compile and build from source with the custom configurations made by the client.

+I'm getting stuck thinking about the API again.

+TODO: Is it possible to optimize the renderer API create functions at compile time?
+    I think it's only possible during compile time so it cant hotswap graphics API's